 Any special needs

-A disability may cause hindrance in the work functioning required in the career.
+A disability may cause hindrance in the work functioning required in the career as wind energy engineer.
 Wind power engineers are required to work in installation sites and laboratories.
 Candidates with a disability would not be able to perform well.
 Those who have an interest in the direction of blowing wind and how wind moves should opt for the career to feed the appetite of the curiosity.

 Table of Contents for Wind Energy Engineer